 - The Shepherd Village subdivision was developed.
 This development is the town's first "Planned Unit Development."
-Shepherd Village is a 55+ 1 co-housing development comprising 30 duplex and triplex units located on the eastern edge of the town. - The Town annexed the following three properties: - Shepherd University property comprises a resident student dormitory (one parcel containing 2.21 acres). - The Bavarian Inn Resort property on the west end of town overlooking the Potomac River (three parcels containing 9.98 acres). - The "Kalathas" property, undeveloped property on the east edge of town overlooking the Potomac River (three contiguous and adjacent parcels totaling 8.3 acres).
+Shepherd Village is a 55+ 1 co-housing development comprising 30 duplex and triplex units located on the eastern edge of the town. - The Town was accepted into AARP's Network of Age-Friendly Communities. - The Town annexed the following three properties: - Shepherd University property comprises a resident student dormitory (one parcel containing 2.21 acres). - The Bavarian Inn Resort property on the west end of town overlooking the Potomac River (three parcels containing 9.98 acres). - The "Kalathas" property, undeveloped property on the east edge of town overlooking the Potomac River (three contiguous and adjacent parcels totaling 8.3 acres).